LewisResearchGroup/ms-mint/README.md

 # MINT (Metabolomics Integrator)

-MINT is an app for processing mzML and mzXML mass-spectrometry files in MS1 mode.
-It main function is to sum up intensity values from predifined windows in m/z and scan-time (also called retention time) windows.
-The tool extracts based on window definitions provided in a `csv-file`.
-A large number of files can be processed in express mode.
+MINT is an app for processing mzML and mzXML mass-spectrometry (MS) files in MS1 mode.
+Its main function is to sum up intensity values from predefined windows in m/z and scan-time (also called retention time) space.
+These window can be provided a separate `csv-file` or set interactively in a Jupyter notebook.
+A large number of MS-files can be processed in a standardized and reproducible manner.

-The tool can be used with a GUI that is implemented with Plotly-Dash or with the experimental Jupyter notebook gui.
-Alternatively, it can be imported in any python script to automate MS-file processing in a standardized and reproducible manner.
+The tool can be used with a browser based GUI implemented as interactve dashboard with [Plotly-Dash](https://plot.ly/dash/).
+A second experimental GUI is available that runs integrated in a Jupyter Notebook.
+Alternatively, the `ms_mint` package can be imported as python library without any gui to be integrated in any Python script to automate MS-file processing.

-The app's frontend is build using [Plotly-Dash](https://plot.ly/dash/) and runs locally in a browser.
-Thought, the Python functions provided can be imported and used in any python project.
+More information on how to install and run the program can be found in the [Documentation](https://soerendip.github.io/ms-mint/).

-More information on how to install and run the program can be found here: [MINT Documentation](https://soerendip.github.io/ms-mint/)
+### Installation with pip

 The program can be installed in a Python 3 (>= 3.7) environment using `pip`: